 HCC provides academic advising to all students.
-Students are encouraged to meet with their assigned advisor prior to registering for classes in order to verify the accuracy of course selection.
-Students can look up their advisor's name and contact information online at www.hcc.edu, select the link labeled "MyHCC" then click on "Online Services," or visit the Advising, Career, and Transfer Center (ACT), CC 102.
+Students are encouraged to meet with their assigned advisor prior to registering for classes in order to verify the accuracy of course selection. selection.
+The final responsibility for selecting courses to fulfill graduation requirements rests solely with the student.
+Students can look up their advisor's name and contact information online at www.hcc.edu, in Online Services, Navigate or DegreeWorks.